Deopham: Governance

 Deopham is part of the electoral ward of Hingham & Deopham for local elections and is part of the district of South Norfolk.

-The village's national constituency is Mid Norfolk which has been represented by the Conservative Party's George Freeman MP since 2010.
+The village's national constituency is Mid Norfolk which has been represented by the Conservative Party's George Freeman since 2010.

 War Memorial

 Deopham's war memorial is two marble plaques topped with a crown and cross inside St. Andrew's Church.
-The memorial lists the following names for the First World War:
+The memorial lists the following casualties of the First World War: